mv27389/UserCollection/README.md

 #UserCollection

 UserCollection is a web api application to manage user contacts.
+This application uses SQL Server 2012 and is build for .Net Framework 4.5.2.

 This application has using NHibernate as ORM, Castle Windsor for Dependency Injection, log4net for logging, JWT tokens for authentication and Autofixture & MOQ for unit tests.

 Usuage Guidelines:
 1. Download the project.